 Why focus at all on learning ability?
 Certainly, you should put your child’s basic needs first.
 You know what those are.
 Now clear everything else away and ask—what does your child love?
 Sure as the sun is bright, your child loves to play.
 The best part about playing, the part that makes it fun, the reason your child loves it, is because she’s learning.
 She’s advancing her skills and understanding, and that’s fundamentally rewarding.
 So it’s no stretch to say that, from your child’s perspective, learning is the best part about playing.
 As evidence, just give your child something to play with that’s beneath her skill level.
 What will happen?
 She’ll be bored in an instant.
 She won’t want to play.
 Why?
 Because there’s nothing to learn.
 So now if you clear all the rubble away and ask, what does your child love?—The answer is: your child loves to learn.

-I remember one time when our son was seven or eight years old, I was changing a light bulb in his ceiling fan (one of four was burned out).
+I remember one time when our son was eight or nine years old, I was changing a light bulb in his ceiling fan (one of four was burned out).
 He was at his desk working on origami.
 I told him I needed to turn the lights off for a minute.
 When I finished replacing the bulb, I turned his lights back on and said, ‘There you go, pal—25% more light!’
 A few seconds later he said, ‘1/3 more light.’
 ‘How do you figure?’
 I asked.
 He turned around and offered the following: ‘There were three bulbs working when you started,’ he said.
 ‘That’s three thirds.
 You added one bulb to make four thirds.
 That’s 1/3 more light.’

 avecchioni (at) spaghettiboxkids.com